zannloo/tp/docs/UserGuide.md

 ### Mark tasks as completed: `mark`

-Marks a specific task as done for a student
+Marks the specified task as done for the student

-Format: `mark TASKINDEX`
+Format: `mark TASK_INDEX`

 #### Acceptable parameter should be: